Omikhleia/room.js-bot/README.md

 Then if a player in the bot's room says "look me" or "look at me", it will trigger the bot to look at him/her and utter "Heh!"

+Replies containing "ERR" are ignored.

-These files are watched for changes, so if you edit them on disk, the bot will be reloaded.
+The RiveScript files are watched for changes, so if you edit them on disk, the bot will be reloaded.